 There are quite a few out there to choose from and it may seem like they all offer the same service.

-Many firms are still very traditional in their approach to outplacement assistance.
-They usually partner your employee with a job coach who then meets with them in a physical location to discuss what the employee needs to cover in order for them to find a new job.
+Many firms are still very traditional in their approach to outplacement services.
+They usually partner your employee with a job outplacement coach who then meets with them in a physical location to discuss what the employee needs to cover in order for them to find a new job through career transition coaching.

 This is problematic.
 Technology has drastically changed the HR landscape over the past decade, making office visits obsolete.

-At Careerminds, we use an online platform coupled with one-on-one coaching to ensure that we can provide outplacement to anyone anywhere in the US, which is a big difference because some people live in rural towns that may not have access to large metropolitan areas where typical outplacement firms operate.
+At Careerminds, we use an online platform coupled with one-on-one coaching to ensure that we can provide modern outplacement programs to anyone anywhere in the US, which is a big difference because some employees live in rural towns that may not have access to large metropolitan areas where typical outplacement firms operate.

 So, in summary, technology plays a big role in the outplacement process and should be a deciding factor for anyone shopping around for it.